Applying for Residency in Iceland

 Temporary shortage of workers: This type of permit is only issued when the applicant can fill a position which could not be taken up by a local or EEA citizen.
 It is temporary and renewable for one year.
 This permit cannot be used as the basis for a permanent residency permit.

 Qualified professional: Issued depending on the demand for qualified professionals in specialised areas.
 In order to be considered for this kind of permit the applicant must have a recognised university education, trade qualification, artistic skill or technology education.
 This kind of permit can be used as a basis for a permanent residence permit.

 Athlete: This is a temporary permit, only issued to athletes and coaches who have a contract with sports clubs associated with The National Olympic and Sports Association of Iceland.
 It cannot be used as a basis for permanent residence.

-A student permit is only issued to foreigners, 18 and over, if they have been accepted to study at an Icelandic secondary school or university on a full time basis.
+Student: A student permit is only issued to foreigners, 18 and over, if they have been accepted to study at an Icelandic secondary school or university on a full time basis.
 Applications must be submitted before the student arrives in Iceland.
 This form of permit can’t be used as a basis for applying for permanent residency.